 My best advice is to stay present and not let the worries take over.
-When you are present and engaged in the story interview, that’s when you’ll be post attuned to the details and will be able to ask great questions.
+When you are present and engaged in the story interview, that’s when you’ll be attuned to the details and will be able to ask great questions.

 Of course, it can also be helpful to come to the story interview prepared with some questions.
-You may not follow them exactly or even ask all of the, but they can be helpful guideposts during the interview.
+You may not follow them exactly or even ask all of them, but they can be helpful guideposts during the interview.
 I typically like to prepare about 5 questions for interviews.

 - Tell me about what problem this program/service solves?

 - Can you tell me about a specific person who has used this program?

 - What was their life like before they began working with you?

 - Do you remember the first time you met them?
 What was their emotional state like?

 - Now that they’ve gone through this program, what’s their life like?
 What is their outlook for the future?

 - With so many great organizations to support, why should others choose to support ___?

 - What was most surprising to you about ___?